vedph/cadmus-vela-tool/README.md

 5. for each Excel file, update its input and output file names in the above JSON profile (under `entryReader/options/inputFile` and `entrySetExporters/options/outputDirectory`), and run the validation with `./vela-tool import <PATH_TO_YOUR_JSON_PROFILE>`.
 6. [examine the log file](#examining-log) generated in the folder where you unpacked the tool.

 >For a real-world validation example, please refer to [this page](docs/example.md).
-Also, if you get an error like "The total lengh of a DataValidation list cannot exceed 255 characters", just remove all the validation errors from the Excel file: select *all* the cells, go to `Data` > `Data Validation`, and `Clear all` the validation rules.
+Also, if you get an error like "The total lengh of a DataValidation list cannot exceed 255 characters", just remove all the validation errors from the Excel file: select *all* the cells, go to `Data` > `Data Validation`, and `Clear all` the validation rules for each tab in the validations dialog.

 ## Usage